AwesomeSam9523/better-kirka-client/README.md

 ## Userscripts
-- You can put your own .js files in the folder at "Documents\BetterKirkaClient\scripts" and they will execute on webpage load
+- You can put your own .js files in the folder at "\Documents\BetterKirkaClient\scripts" and they will execute on webpage load

 ## Features